u3a

 Books

-If you have any queries or feedback on this page or would like to add to it, please contact the list owner featured after each section.
+If you have any queries or feedback on this page or would like to add to it, please contact Heather Haydock

 At the Climate Matters Summer Schools held at the Centre for Alternative Technology (CAT) in September 2023 and Warwick University in May 2025, participants were invited to bring along any books or magazines that they particularly recommended.
-Attached is a list of all those publications, with a little bit of information about each to help you decide which you or your group might like to read - and maybe discuss as a group.
+Below is a list of all those publications, with a little bit of information about each to help you decide which you or your group might like to read.
 Please note these are recommendations of reasonably knowledgeable and well-informed individuals, who are mostly not technical experts.

 Click on Back to top to return to this point